MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/diskspd-overview.md

 >[!NOTE]
 > The example environment does *not* have Hyper-V or a nested virtualization structure.

 As you’ll see, it's entirely possible to independently hit either the IOPS or bandwidth ceiling at the VM or drive limit.
-And so, it is important to understand your VM size and drive type, because both have a maximum IOPS limit and a bandwidth ceiling.
+And so, it's important to understand your VM size and drive type, because both have a maximum IOPS limit and a bandwidth ceiling.
 This knowledge helps to locate bottlenecks and understand your performance results.
 To learn more about what size may be appropriate for your workload, see the following resources:

 - [VM sizes](/azure/virtual-machines/sizes-general?bc=/azure/virtual-machines/linux/breadcrumb/toc.json&toc=/azure/virtual-machines/linux/toc.json)
 - [Disk types](https://azure.microsoft.com/pricing/details/managed-disks/)